-Bangle bracelets Bindis Tikkas are few among numerous choices of accessories to enhance any outfit for your occasion.
-Bangles (aka churi or choodi) are traditional ornaments wore mostly by South Asian women in India, Pakistan and Bangladesh.
-It is tradition that the bride will try to wear as many small glass bangles as possible at her wedding.
-Therefore, honeymoon would end when the last bangle breaks.
+Bangle bracelets, Bindi and Tikka are few among numerous choices of accessories to enhance any outfit for your occasion.
+Bangles also known as churi or choodi are traditional ornaments wore mostly by South Asian women in India, Pakistan and Bangladesh.
+Traditionally a bride will wear as many small glass bangles as possible at her wedding.
+It is considered that honeymoon would end when the last bangle breaks.

-Bangles bracelets also have traditional value in Hinduism and it is inauspicious to remain bare arm for a married woman.
-Ladies bangle bracelets have been around for generations, going from simple metal bands to multiple styles that are quite literally impossible to list in one go.
-These wrist clinchers have trekked their way through history and found a comfortable spot in the modern Indian wardrobe, making bangles the ultimate women’s accessory!
+Bangle bracelets also have traditional value in Hinduism and it is inauspicious to remain bare arm for a married woman.
+Ladies bangle have been around for generations, going from simple metal bands to multiple styles that are quite literally impossible to list in one go.
+These wrist clinchers have trekked their way through history and found a comfortable spot in the modern Indian wardrobe, making it the ultimate women’s accessory!

-“Unlike previous years, where people wanted jewellery in sets or matching tikkas with earrings or necklace, this year, women are going for single heavy statement pieces like a thick neckpiece or a heavy maang tikka or matha pattis or simply a pair of chandbalis as they look good on Zoom calls and look good with both plain and printed saris and kurtas,” says Amruta.
+“Unlike previous years, where people wanted jewelry in sets or matching tikkas with earrings or necklace, this year, women are going for single heavy statement pieces like a thick neckpiece or a heavy maang tikka or matha pattis or simply a pair of chand-balis as they look good on Zoom calls and look good with both plain and printed saris and kurtas,” says Amruta.

-The latest bangles are all about upping your style quotient in a subtle way, with numerous options in different materials, colors, shapes and sizes for almost every occasion.
+The latest trend is all about upping your style quotient in a subtle way, with numerous options in different materials, colors, shapes and sizes for almost every occasion.
 Whether you go for a simple strand of these smooth gems or a big cuff that embraces your wrist, the pearl bangles do the perfect job of bringing in elegance and class.

-Much like diamonds but comparatively inexpensive, white stone bangle bracelets are sparkling stone creations paired with gold and silver in soft, feminine patterns.
-Usually seen in thin bangles with minimal designs, white stones keep things neutral yet luxurious, with the signature white colour being the standout.
+Much like diamonds but comparatively inexpensive, white stone bangle bracelets are sparkling stone creation paired with gold and silver in soft feminine patterns.
+Usually seen in thin sets with minimal designs, white stones keep things neutral yet luxurious.
 The most graceful way to create a sophisticated look is by sliding on a set of pearl bangles on your wrist.

 Traditionally, bindi is bright red dot wore at the center of forehead between eyebrows.
 However, it can also be a sign or piece of jewelry.
 For Hindus bindi is the spot of wisdom.
 It serves as protection against demons and bad luck.
 Over the years the symbol has evolved into a fashion statement both in and outside of India.
 With hair adorned in white jasmines and a bindi on the forehead to add that bridal spark, the kerala bridal makeup style is similarly simplistic and clean.